 I blame my Italian heritage for my undying love of carbohydrates.
 I grew up eating penne, fusilli or tortellini each night at dinner and truth be told, I have no desire to be weaned off pasta.
 Few dishes can compete with the satisfaction of a comforting bowl of noodles and there are seemingly endless variants to choose from in Italy.
 You’ve got short pastas and long pastas, pastas filled with tasty ingredients and those that are enjoyed plain, pastas made with flour and water and those made with egg, pastas that are textured and those that are smooth.
 Italy boasts over 300 varieties and that’s without getting into the sauces.
 For better or for worse, I am pretty passionate about pasta and on those rare days I don’t eat it, the only suitable alternative is pizza.
 But I digress.

 Of all the pastas shapes, sizes and sauces that exist in Italy, cacio e pepe is my unrivaled favorite dish.
 This Roman pasta is made up of only three ingredients and is perfect in its simplicity: you’ve got 1) tonnarelli, a long, fresh pasta from the Lazio and Abruzzo regions with slightly square edges, 2) pecorino, a hard, salty cheese made from sheep’s milk, and 3) freshly cracked black pepper which, it turns out, is an extremely versatile condiment.
-Everything is carefully melded together with healthy dash of starchy pasta water, an essential ingredient for creating a silky smooth sauce that thoroughly coats each noodle.
-Then, the pasta is plated and it’s time to eat.
+Everything is carefully melded together with healthy dash of starchy pasta water, an essential ingredient for creating a silky smooth sauce, and then it’s ready to eat.

 Some restaurants in Rome substitute spaghetti for tonnarelli or add parmigiano into the mix to cut down on the tartness of the sheep’s cheese but I’m a pecorino purist and prefer to enjoy the recipe the way it was intended – in all its salty glory.
 I’ve eaten my way through hundreds of bowls of cacio e pepe in the Eternal City and consider myself somewhat of an expert.
 In my rigorous research, I’ve come across many bowls that were passable, some that were terrible (note: butter is not a permitted ingredient) and some that were truly sublime.
 Cacio e pepe is deceptively simple but it takes skill to achieve the right balance of flavors and textures and only a handful of trattorias excel at this endeavor.